longkunxuluke/longkunxuluke.github.io/_pages/about.md

 ## Research Interests

 My research is mainly about theoretical and computational chemistry.
 I develop and apply computational methods to study the effects of electrostatic environment on various chemical properties and reactions.
-I am particularly interested in the follwing topics:
+I am particularly interested in the following topics:

 ### 1. Ordered solvent and ionic liquids;
 please learn more from my [2020 JACS paper](https://pubs.acs.org/doi/abs/10.1021/jacs.0c05643)